 These initiatives and further elements of our broader sustainability program are embedded in Tecan’s group strategy as an integral part of our strategic initiatives.
 More details can be found in the Sustainability Report.

 Tecan expects demand for life science research, diagnostics and medical technology solutions to remain solid in all relevant end markets despite ongoing global economic uncertainties.
-Tecan therefore forecasts organic sales growth in the high single-digit percentage range, excluding the negative impact of lower COVID-related sales (approximately -4 percentage points for the full year and mainly affecting H1-23) and the reduced pass-through of material costs (at least -1 percentage point).
-Including these effects, Tecan expects sales to increase in the low to mid single-digit percentage range in local currencies for the full year 2023.
+Tecan therefore forecasts organic sales growth in the mid single-digit percentage range in local currencies for the full year 2023.
+This forecast assumes organic sales growth in the high single-digit to low double-digit percentage range, excluding the negative impact of lower COVID-related sales (approximately -4 percentage points) and the reduced pass-through of material costs (approximately -1 percentage point).

-Tecan expects an adjusted EBITDA margin, excluding acquisition and integration-related costs, at least at around 20% of sales.
+Tecan expects an adjusted EBITDA margin, excluding acquisition and integration-related costs, at least at the 2022 level of around 20% of sales.
 This outlook assumes lower integration costs in 2023 compared to 2022.
 In contrast, Tecan expects the reported EBITDA margin to increase by 20-30 basis points in 2023 despite ongoing inflationary pressures.